Safety & Security

 Policy

-Safety issues are at the top of the agenda in shipping operations, and as a minimum, Stena adheres to the national and international conventions governing the safety at sea.
+In addition to Group-wide policies, there are also business-specific policies adapted to the needs and circumstances of the various companies.
+Safety issues are always top of the agenda in the maritime operations and, as a minimum, Stena complies with the national and international conventions that regulate the safety of human life at sea.

 GOALS AND RESULTS